Full breakfast

 From Wikipedia, the free encyclopedia

-A full breakfast or fry-up is a substantial cooked breakfast meal often served in Britain and Ireland.
-Depending on the region, it may also be referred to as a full English,[1] full Scottish,[2] full Welsh,[3] full Irish or Ulster fry.[4]
+A full breakfast or fry-up is a substantial cooked breakfast meal often made in Great Britain and Ireland.
+Depending on where it is served in either of those islands, a full breakfast, or one of its variants, may also be referred to as a full English,[1] full Scottish,[2] full Welsh,[3] full Irish[4] or Ulster fry.[5]
+Other variants of the full breakfast are made elsewhere.

-The typical ingredients are bacon, sausages, eggs, black pudding, tomatoes, mushrooms, and fried bread or toast and the meal is often served with tea.
+The typical ingredients of a full breakfast are bacon, sausages, eggs, black pudding, tomatoes, mushrooms, and fried bread or toast and the meal is often served with tea.
 Baked beans, hash browns, and coffee (in place of tea) are common contemporary but non-traditional inclusions.

 History